 As Amy learned more about the Alliance and our exchanges deepened, and as I learned more about her extensive connections and respect within the education community, I broached the matter of her providing the next level of leadership for SEL4CA.
 I noted this would allow me to focus more intensely on my other role – as president of the national media awareness campaign, EQuip Our Kids!, under the banner of the advocacy organization the Big EQ Campaign.

-Going forward, and once Amy is fully aboard, I will remain for now chair of the Alliance steering committee and active on the strategic and advocacy levels but will give up my major Alliance role as Lead Organizer.
-From the outset I’ve believed that the next stage of our development would be made possible by bringing in a leader from the education community who was intensely passionate and knowledgeable about SEL and who has strong leadership skills and respect in the community.
+For now I will remain chair of the Alliance steering committee and active on the strategic and advocacy levels but will give up my major Alliance role as Lead Organizer.
+From the outset I’ve believed that the next stage of our development would be made possible by a leader from the education community who was intensely passionate and knowledgeable about SEL, has strong leadership skills, and enjoys wide respect in the community.

 Amy is that person.
 I believe our movement of 100 organizations and 200 individual members will now grow faster and stronger as a foundational force for the SEL movement in the state, and nationally.

-As she enters into this pivotal role at the Alliance by joining us as our executive director, she’d like to share with you her vision for SEL4CA, as well as a brief bio of her 19 years in education.
+As she begins this pivotal role at the Alliance, she’d like to share with you her vision for SEL4CA, as well as a brief bio of her 19 years in education.

 “Words cannot express how excited I am for the opportunity to take the helm at SEL4CA!
 Like all of you Alliance members, I am a rabid supporter, believer, and advocate of SEL – for all kids, of all ages, in all schools and learning environments.
 Along with Jay, my vision for the potential of the Alliance is limitless in our ability to grow SEL4CA as a force to be reckoned with in furthering the cause and mission of SEL.